 The great majority of service problems with brakes and gears are the result of cable friction, not deficiencies in the levers, calipers or derailers.

 Cables used on bicycles are in two parts.
 The inner wire is made of twisted strands of steel.
-The outer housing is also made of flexible steel, usually wound in a spiral.
+The outer housing is also made of flexible steel, usually wound in a helix.
 The inner wire runs down the middle of the housing.
 Both parts are equally important: neither can work without the other.

 Isaac Newton said "For every action, there is an equal and opposite reaction."
 In the case of bicycle cables, this means that there cannot be a pull on an inner cable without an equal push on the housing.
 The housing gives the pull of the cable something to pull against.

 That's how the cable can apply force to one arm of a sidepull brake, and the housing, to the other arm.
 Looking at the brake, you will see that the cable pulls, and the housing pushes -- equal and opposite.

 Or, think of a tug-of-war: The two teams are pulling on opposite ends of the rope, like the brake lever and the brake.
 The ground underneath is placed in compression, like the cable housing.

 To save weight, many bicycles substitute the bicycle frame for some sections of the housing.
 This is done by attaching "cable stops" to the frame or fork.
 A cable stop has a socket to receive an end of a cable housing, and a small hole or slot through which the inner cable can pass, but the housing can't.
 The "push" of the housing is transferred to the frame, so the inner wire can run bare until it gets to another cable stop facing the other way, where the "push" from the frame is transferred back to another length of housing.